Large-scale behaviour of Sobolev functions in Ahlfors regular metric measure spaces: Introduction

 The aim of this paper is to understand the large-scale behaviour of homogeneous and inhomogeneous $p$-Sobolev functions, with $1\le p<+\infty$, when $(X,d,\mu)$ is an Ahlfors $Q$-regular metric measure space, with $1<Q<+\infty$, which supports a $p$-Poincar\'e inequality, as defined in Section~\ref{admissible}.
 In particular, we explore whether the limit

 exists for such Sobolev functions $u$.
 Here $x\to{+\infty}$ means that $|x|\to{+\infty}$ where $|x|:=d(O,x)$ for a given $O\in X$.
-For $1\le p<\infty$, the homogeneous Sobolev space, denoted $\dot N^{1,p}(X):=\dot N^{1,p}(X,d,\mu)$, is the space of locally integrable functions that have a $p$-integrable upper gradient on $X$, where the notion of upper gradients is given in Section \ref{modulus-capacity}.
-As usual, the Sobolev space $N^{1,p}(X):=N^{1,p}(X,d,\mu),$ $1\le p<\infty$, is the collection of all $p$-integrable functions on $(X,d,\mu)$ belonging to $\dot N^{1,p}(X)$.
+For $1\le p<+\infty$, the homogeneous Sobolev space, denoted $\dot N^{1,p}(X):=\dot N^{1,p}(X,d,\mu)$, is the space of locally integrable functions that have a $p$-integrable upper gradient on $X$, where the notion of upper gradients is given in Section \ref{modulus-capacity}.
+As usual, the Sobolev space $N^{1,p}(X):=N^{1,p}(X,d,\mu),$ $1\le p<+\infty$, is the collection of all $p$-integrable functions on $(X,d,\mu)$ belonging to $\dot N^{1,p}(X)$.

-Recently, the second and third authors established the existence and uniqueness of limits at infinity of functions in $\dot N^{1,p}(X)$ for $1\le p<\infty$, along infinite curves outside a zero modulus family.
+Recently, the second and third authors established the existence and uniqueness of limits at infinity of functions in $\dot N^{1,p}(X)$ for $1\le p<+\infty$, along infinite curves outside a zero modulus family.
 This is under the assumption that the space is equipped with a doubling measure which supports a $p$-Poincar\'e inequality, and that the space satisfies the annular chain property, see \cite{KN22} and Section~\ref{sec-dyadic}.
 In particular, it was shown that for every $u\in \dot N^{1,p}(X),$ there exists a constant $c\in\mathbb R$, depending only on $u$, such that

 Here, $\Gamma^{+\infty}$ is the collection of all infinite curves, defined in Section \ref{sec-polar}.
 By $p$-almost every curve, we mean that the conclusion holds for every curve outside a family with zero $p$-modulus, see Section \ref{modulus-capacity}.
 If there exists $c\in[-\infty,+\infty]$ such that $\lim_{t\to+\infty}u(\gamma(t))=c$, then we say that $u$ has a limit along $\gamma$.
 If $c\in\R$, then we say that $u$ has a finite limit along $\gamma$.
+For a recent thorough investigation of when $\dot N^{1,p}(X)=N^{1,p}(X)+\mathbb{R}$ in metric measure spaces of uniformly locally controlled geometry, see \cite{GKS24}.
+For each $1\leq p <\infty$, there exists a function $f\in \dot N^{1,p}(X)$ { such that, although} the limit at infinity of $f$ along $p$-almost every infinite curve exists and equals to a finite constant by \eqref{eq2-2805}, the function $f$ may fail to be in $N^{1,p}(X)+\mathbb R$ by \cite[Theorem 1.1]{GKS24}.
+Moreover, we refer the readers to \cite{LN24} for a discussion on \eqref{eq2-2805} for bounded variation functions, and that the conditions of doubling and Poincar\'e inequalities are{ necessary} for the existence of limits at infinity along $1$-almost every infinite curve of bounded variation functions.